Bradford upon Avon: Wiltshire’s Mini Version of Bath

-The historic town of Bradford-on-Avon takes its name from its ‘broad ford’.
+The town takes its name from its ‘broad ford’.
 With a strong link to the weaving industry, it still has remains of a large Roman village, and a 13th century arched stone bridge.

 The small building on the bridge was a chapel, that also used to lock up prisoners, in the 17th century.
 And it is home to one of the largest tithe barns in England, at over 50 metres long.